bloominstituteoftechnology/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+A: While an Adaptive website uses a specific layout for each device, Responsive design will adapt its content to the screen size using media queries.

 2. Describe what it means to be mobile first vs desktop first.

+A: mobile first design targets mobile devices as its main UI concept.
+It focus the user interaction through small screen sizes.
+Desktop first it's the opposite.
+Its main target audience/design is for larger screen sizes and it adapts down to mobile.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+A: It simplifies the usage of the REM units by adjusting the html root element default size to the equivalent of 10px for 1rem.

 4. How would you describe preprocessing to someone new to CSS?

+A: Preprocessing CSS provides more sophisticated programming concepts to the CSS language.
+It allows CSS to use programming tools like variables, functions and mixings, making CSS a more robust and easier to edit/maintain language.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+A: Parametric mixings is my favorite.
+It allows me to use a similar approach to DRY within CSS.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.